benc-uk/batcomputer/README.md

 - [Pandas](https://pandas.pydata.org/)

 ## Use of Azure ML Service
 *Azure Machine Learning service* (*Azure ML* or AML) provides SDKs and services to prep data, train, and deploy machine learning models.
-AML has a complete end to end workflow, including operationalization and deployment, however it skips many of the best practices of DevOps and is in effect "a closed box" and does not take account of CI/CD
+Azure ML has a complete end to end workflow, including operationalization and deployment, however it skips many of the best practices of DevOps and is in effect "a closed box" and does not take account of CI/CD

-For this project AML is only used for training the model and traceability of the experiments runs, the operationalization part is handled outside of AML, using Azure DevOps Pipelines and infrastructure as code
+For this project Azure ML is only used for training the model and traceability of the experiments runs, the operationalization part is handled outside of Azure ML, using Azure DevOps Pipelines and infrastructure as code.
+It's this approach that is unique to this project

-Here we drive AML via a series of 'orchestration scripts', and it's these scripts which are called and executed by *Azure DevOps Pipelines*, these scripts provide much of the glue and integrate the AML process with a true DevOps CI/CD approach
+Azure ML is driven via a series of 'orchestration scripts', and it's these scripts which are called and executed by *Azure DevOps Pipelines*.
+These orchestration scripts provide much of the glue and integrate the Azure ML process with a true DevOps CI/CD approach

 ## Full Documentation